-2. After the filing of the Notice of Termination, the primary permittee shall notify by written correspondence with return receipt certified mail (or similar service) to the subsequent legal title holder of each remaining lot(s) that these lot Owners or Operators will become tertiary permittees for purposes of this permit and these tertiary permittees will be responsible for off-site best management practices, as applicable.
+- 2. After the filing of the Notice of Termination, the primary permittee shall notify by written correspondence with return receipt certified mail (or similar service) to the subsequent legal title holder of each remaining lot(s) that these lot Owners or Operators will become tertiary permittees for purposes of this permit and these tertiary permittees will be responsible for off-site best management practices, as applicable. - (i).

-(i).
 If a person currently owns or purchases one or more of the remaining undeveloped lots within a common development for the purpose of engaging in construction activity in which a Notice of Termination has been filed by the primary permittee and all secondary permittees (excluding utility companies and/or utility contractors working under a Blanket NOI) or where a primary permittee no longer exists, then the person must file a Notice of Intent as a tertiary permittee (as set forth in Part II.B.3.).
 Except as provided in Part IV.A.2., a tertiary permittee must prepare and submit a new Erosion, Sedimentation and Pollution Control Plan in accordance with Part IV.
-If the total land disturbance within the individual lot(s) is less than five (5) acres and the total land disturbance within the individual lot(s).
+If the total land disturbance within the tertiary permittee's construction site is less than five (5) acres and the total land disturbance within the individual lot(s) is less than one (1) acre, a tertiary permittee may submit a single Notice of Intent and an Erosion, Sedimentation and Pollution Control Plan(s) for a typical individual lot(s).
 EPD may notify the tertiary permittee at any time that the Plan does not meet one or more of the minimum requirements of the permit.
-The tertiary permittee must correct and implement any required changes to the Plan in accordance within the time frame established by EPD.
+The tertiary permittee must correct and implement any required changes to the Plan in accordance with Part IV.B.3. of this permit within the time frame established by EPD. - (ii).

-(ii).
 Tertiary permittees must submit a Notice of Termination when their sites within a common development have undergone final stabilization, all stormwater discharges from their construction activities have ceased, their construction sites are in compliance with this permit and all temporary BMPs have been removed.
-If the total land disturbance within the tertiary permittee's construction site is less than five (5) acres, tertiary permittees may also submit a Notice of Termination for each individual lot resulting in land disturbance of less than one (1) acre with a Plan for a typical individual lot within the tertiary permittee's construction site.

-3. By the Owner or Operator or both when the Owner or Operator of the site changes.
-Where stormwater discharges will continue after the identity of the Owner or Operator or both changes, the permittee must, prior to filing the Notice of Termination, notify any subsequent Owner or Operator or both of the permitted site as to the requirements of this permit;

-4. By secondary permittees when their sites within a common development have undergone final stabilization, all stormwater discharges from their construction activities have ceased, their sites are in compliance with this permit and all temporary BMPs have been removed; and

-5. By secondary permittees working under a Blanket NOI postmarked no later than January 15 of the subsequent year in which the NOI was filed.
+If the total land disturbance within the tertiary permittee's construction site is less than five (5) acres, tertiary permittees may also submit a Notice of Termination for each individual lot resulting in land disturbance of less than one (1) acre with a Plan for a typical individual lot within the tertiary permittee's construction site. - 3.
+By the Owner or Operator or both when the Owner or Operator of the site changes.
+Where stormwater discharges will continue after the identity of the Owner or Operator or both changes, the permittee must, prior to filing the Notice of Termination, notify any subsequent Owner or Operator or both of the permitted site as to the requirements of this permit; - 4.
+By secondary permittees when their sites within a common development have undergone final stabilization, all stormwater discharges from their construction activities have ceased, their sites are in compliance with this permit and all temporary BMPs have been removed; and - 5.
+By secondary permittees working under a Blanket NOI postmarked no later than January 15 of the subsequent year in which the NOI was filed.
 The NOT shall contain the information contained in Part II.
 B. 2. a., b., c. and h.